lj-valencia/cayman-blog-old-site/projects.md

 This contains a set of projects I worked on using MATLAB and the IRIS macroeconomic modelling toolbox.

 ### Canadian Macroeconomic Forecasting
-This is a project I worked on during the summer of 2020 which involves a forecast of the Canadian Economy by estimating a simple Dynamic Stochastic General Equilibrium (DSGE) model.
-I used MATLAB and the macroeconomic modelling toolbox, IRIS for this project.
+This is a project I worked on during the summer of 2020.
+This project involves developing a forecast of the Canadian economy using a simple Dynamic Stochastic General Equilibrium (DSGE) model.
 [NKPC Model](https://github.com/lj-valencia/MATLAB-Projects/tree/master/NKPC%20Model)

 ### Vector Autoregression Model